leonardozcm/SlowFast/orcaexample/readme.md

 # install bigdl-orca
 pip install bigdl-orca[ray]
 ```
-Install slowfast **Requirements** refer to their offical document [here](https://github.com/facebookresearch/SlowFast/blob/main/INSTALL.md#requirements).
+We strongly recommend you install slowfast **Requirements** according to our slowfast document [here](https://github.com/analytics-zoo/SlowFast/blob/main/INSTALL.md#requirements).
 You don't need to build or install slowfast itself for now.
 **Note**:
-1. You do **not** need to install pytorch from source like [they suggest](https://github.com/facebookresearch/SlowFast/blob/main/INSTALL.md#pytorch).
+1. You do **not** need to install pytorch from source like [FAIR suggested](https://github.com/facebookresearch/SlowFast/blob/main/INSTALL.md#pytorch).
 2. PIL is renamed to [Pillow](https://pypi.org/project/Pillow/), but their document hasn't been updated.
 3. Their **torchvision** video decode backend are disabled for now, using pyav backend.[issue#181](https://github.com/facebookresearch/SlowFast/issues/181)